Skip to main content

 You can reuse the same LLM session to generate prompts.
 Here’s what to say:

-“I’m at the final stage of a LoRA training, and I need to generate 5 new ideas for [insert asset type here—e.g., characters, in-game items, backgrounds, etc.].
-These new ideas should be similar to the assets already in the training set, but they should introduce some variation, like different character poses or slight changes in design.
+“I’m at the final stage of a LoRA training, and I need to generate 5 new ideas for my character Luna.
+These new ideas should belong to the same character in the data set, but they should introduce some variation, like different poses, outfits, emotions, context.
 The descriptions must follow the same format and consistency we’ve used throughout the project, with each description around 900 characters, not exceeding 1024.”

 Once the LLM gives you 5 new ideas, copy and paste your favorite 3–5 as your example prompts, and you’re good to go.